-If you’ve been expecting insurance-renewal documents in the mail but worry their delivery might be impacted by a Canada Post work stoppage, simply visit an AMA centre to pick up a copy of your renewal papers, including your Pink Card.
-Or you can call 1-800-615-5897 and AMA will arrange to email you a copy of your documents.
-AMA Insurance policyholders can also click here for more info.
+If you’ve been expecting insurance-renewal documents in the mail but worry their delivery might be impacted by a Canada Post work stoppage, simply visit AMA Insurance at an AMA centre to pick up a copy of your renewal papers, including your Pink Card.
+Or you can call 1-800-615-5897 and AMA Insurance will arrange to email you a copy of your documents.

 And remember, a postal disruption doesn’t allow for flexibility.
 If you normally pay for your automobile insurance by mail, you’ll need to make other arrangements.
 Non-payment may be cause for your insurance company to cancel your policy.